ryandkuster/ragnarok/README.md

 Below is a sample script to run the pipeline.
 You'll need to replace the `<>` values with those that make sense for your use case.

 ```
+SCRATCHDIR=< path to a directory to store singularity cache >

 nextflow  ~/nextflow/ragnarok/main.nf \
     --publish_dir     < path to results location > \
     --genome          < path to genome in fasta > \